Dog Tail Signs: What’s Your Dog’s Tail Language?

-What is your dog really expressing when she wags her tail?
-It depends on her tail's position, its wagging speed, and even the direction of the wag!
+What does it mean when your dog wags her tail?
+That depends on her tail's position, its wagging speed, and even the direction of the wag!
 Learn more about dog tail language.

 0

+Why do dogs wag their tails?
 Everybody knows that when a dog approaches you wagging her tail it means she’s inviting you to pet her, right?
 Wrong!
-We may have all grown up thinking a wagging tail means a happy dog, but that misconception has gotten countless well-intentioned dog-lovers bitten, sometimes quite badly.
+We may have all grown up thinking a wagging tail means a happy dog, but that is not always true.
+Misinterpreting a wagging tail has gotten countless well-intentioned dog-lovers bitten, sometimes quite badly.

 DOG TAIL MEANINGS